quicwg/multipath/draft-ietf-quic-multipath.md

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the Connection ID with sequence number 0 after the handshake concluded.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the initial Connection ID with sequence number 0 after the handshake concluded.

 ACK_MP frame (defined in {{ack-mp-frame}}) SHOULD be sent on the path